-Tip 1 – Support and advice available if you have been financially impacted by coronavirus
+Tip 1 – Support and advice available if you’ve been financially impacted by coronavirus

 We can help you in a number of different ways if you have been financially impacted by coronavirus.
 Our aim is to try to find solutions that suit your specific circumstances.

-The Government has also taken a number of measures to help support businesses through the disruptions caused by coronavirus including:
+Government support: The government has also taken a number of measures to help support businesses through the disruptions caused by coronavirus including:

 - A statutory sick pay relief package for small businesses.

 - A 12-month business rates holiday for all retail, hospitality and leisure businesses in England.